scriptogre/hypercore/design/07-streaming.md

 # Streaming & Server-Sent Events

-HyperProse provides first-class support for streaming responses and Server-Sent Events (SSE), perfect for real-time updates with HTMX.
+Hyper provides first-class support for streaming responses and Server-Sent Events (SSE), perfect for real-time updates with HTMX.

 ---

 ## Async/Await Support

-HyperProse supports async operations while maintaining 100% legal Python syntax that works with all editors and tooling.
+Hyper supports async operations while maintaining 100% legal Python syntax that works with all editors and tooling.

 ### Sync Routes (No Async Needed)